cosmos/gaia/docs/migration/cosmoshub-3.md

 1. Verify the SHA256 of the (sorted) exported genesis file:

+    Compare this value with other validators / full node operators of the network.
+    Going forward it will be important that all parties can create the same genesis file export.

    ```bash
    $ jq -S -c -M '' cosmoshub_3_genesis_export.json | shasum -a 256
    [SHA256_VALUE]  cosmoshub_3_genesis_export.json